After avoiding charges for 9 years, man indicted in his wife's grisly 2013 killing

 Officials said Friday that new detectives taking a fresh look at the case helped reopen the case.
 That's what led to Rinaudo's indictment Friday.

-Sandra's daughter, Ragean Bellelot, told WBRZ on Friday she was grateful for those at the West Baton Rouge Sheriff's Office and Addis Police who sought justice for her mother.
+Sandra's daughter, Ragean Bellelo, told WBRZ on Friday she was grateful for those at the West Baton Rouge Sheriff's Office and Addis Police who sought justice for her mother.

 Trending News